UW-Hydro/bmorph/docs/evaluation.rst

 Kling-Gupta Efficiency (KGE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. math::

     KGE = 1 - \sqrt{(r-1)^2 + (\frac{\sigma_{P}}{\sigma_{O}}-1)^2 + (\frac{\mu_{P}}{\mu}_{O}-1)^2}

-The Kling-Gupta compares predicted flows to observed flows by combining linear correlations, flow variability, and bias (Knoben et. al. 2019).
+The Kling-Gupta Efficiency compares predicted flows to observed flows by combining linear correlations, flow variability, and bias (Knoben et. al. 2019).
 A KGE value of 1 represents predicted flows matching observed flows perfectly.
-Unlike Nash-Sutcliffe efficiency (NSE) values, there is no inherent benchmark in KGE values that describes "bad" predicted flows, so this measure needs to be used relative to raw flows as a benchmark (Knoben et. al 2019).

 Plotting
 --------

-The ``Evaluation`` package of ``bmorph`` comes with a number of helpful plotting tools to analyze bias correction performance.
+The ``Evaluation`` package of bmorph comes with a number of plotting tools to analyze bias correction performance.
 Whether you want to compare corrected to uncorrected values, contrast different bias correction parameters, or simply compile your results into a tidy plot across multiple sites, there are plenty of plotting functions to choose from.
 You can find plotting functions `here <api.rst/Plotting>`_.

-The following plots are created from the results produced by the `tutorial <bmorph_tutorial.rst>`_, where ``yakima_ds`` is ``yakima_data_processed.nc`` from the sample data Before using any of the code provided below, make certain to import ``plotting`` like so:
+The following plots are created from the results produced by the `tutorial <bmorph_tutorial.rst>`_, where ``yakima_ds`` is ``yakima_data_processed.nc`` from the sample data before using any of the code provided below, make certain to import ``plotting`` like so:

 .. code:: ipython3